-I am a WCMCS postdoctoral fellow at the Faculty of Mathematics, Informatics, and Mechanics, University of Warsaw (since 2016).
+I am a postdoctoral fellow (in the Concentration of Measure project) at the Faculty of Mathematics, Informatics, and Mechanics, University of Warsaw.

 my M. Sc. degree in mathematics at Faculty of Mathematics, Informatics and Mechanics (my advisor was